Ohio State vs. Purdue NCAA Football Odds, Plays and Insights | November 13, 2021

 Purdue Stats and Trends

-- Purdue has played nine games, with five wins against the spread.

-- Purdue's games this season have hit the over on just two of nine set point totals (22.2%).
+- Purdue's games this year have gone over the total in only two out of nine opportunities (22.2%).

-- Purdue is 4-1 against the spread and 4-1 overall when the team churns out more than 356.4 yards.
+- Purdue is 4-1 against the spread and 4-1 overall when the team churns out over 356.4 yards.

-- This year the Boilermakers have 13 turnovers, two fewer than the Buckeyes have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.